 Crapsack World: The Nightside is a bad place.
 Until you visit Sinister Albion, where Merlin became the Antichrist.
 Then the Nightside really seems like a walk in the park.

 Crazy-Prepared: John has all sorts of useful trinkets and substances stuffed into the innumerable pockets of the aforementioned coat.

 Although it might be surprising to some how often the solution to a problem can be found in the form of condiments.

 Despite having Merlin as backup, Alex likes to solve his own problems.
-Given the bar's diverse clientelle, he's got bouncers, magic spells, and even holy water on tap.
+Given the bar's diverse clientele, he's got bouncers, magic spells, and even holy water on tap.

 Creepy Good: Razor Eddie, "Punk God of the Straight Razor", is described as "an extremely disturbing agent of good.
 The forces of good didn't get a say in the matter".
 Fair enough, since he's a reformed — but not retired — Serial Killer who targets those who threaten children and the homeless and has been known to leave buildings soaked in blood but conspicuously absent of corpses.

 Deconstructed with the Walking Man, a person who sells his soul to God.
 He has amazing power... as long as he never strays from God's path (beyond murder, at least; but he still can't have family or friends).